Kenny Loggins: Other work

-In 2009 Loggins recorded a new children's album, All Join In, but it was not released due to complications with his record company.
+In 2009, he recorded a new children's album, All Join In, but it was not released due to complications with his record company.
 In 2009 Loggins and Messina toured the United States and Canada, reviving their "Sittin' In Again tour".

-In 2011 Loggins performed a short tour in South East Asia including Manila, Philippines and Singapore.
+In 2011, he performed a short tour in South East Asia including Manila, Philippines and Singapore.
 On June 3, 2011, he performed at the Arcada Theater in St. Charles, Illinois.
 He stopped by the Eddie and Jobo Show in Chicago to talk about his music, his personal life and what kind of show you can expect from him.

-Loggins also appeared as himself in the 2014 series finale "The Father/Daughter Dance" of Raising Hope.
-He sang "Danny's Song".

-The 2016 parody film Donald Trump's The Art of the Deal: The Movie features an original song by Loggins, "The Art of the Deal", written specifically for the film.
+The 2016 parody film Donald Trump's The Art of the Deal: The Movie features an original song by Loggins, The Art of the Deal, written specifically for the film.
 In July 2016 Loggins performed on ABC's Greatest Hits.

 In January 2017 Loggins was featured with McDonald on Thundercat's single "Show You the Way".
 Loggins made a cameo appearance as himself in episode 1 of season 3 of the television show Grace and Frankie.

-In October 2018, Loggins received the inaugural Music Icon Award at the San Diego International Film Festival.
+In October 2018, he received the inaugural Music Icon Award at the San Diego International Film Festival.

-On September 22 and 24, 2022, Loggins once again joined Jim Messina at the Hollywood Bowl in Los Angeles, California, for a 50-year anniversary weekend celebration of when they played the Bowl supporting their debut album, Sittin' In.
-The opening set featured the golden sound of the '70s with songs like "Danny's Song" and "House at Pooh Corner".
-Loggins took the second act on his own, performing some of his greatest hits such as "I'm All Right", "Footloose" and "Danger Zone".
+On September 22 and 24, 2022, Loggins and Messina reunited at the Hollywood Bowl for a 50-year anniversary weekend celebration of when they played the Bowl supporting their debut album, Sittin' In.
+The opening set featured songs like "Danny's Song" and "House at Pooh Corner".
+Loggins took the second act on his own, performing some of his best-known hits such as "I'm Alright", "Footloose", and "Danger Zone".